sangahco/docker-registry/README.md

 - **docker-compose.yml**

-    This is used for testing the registry, without ssl and without authentication.
+    This is used for *testing the registry*, without ssl and without authentication.
     Use this configuration just for testing the registry and because docker by default want a secured connection to the registry you need to follow the steps [here](https://docs.docker.com/registry/insecure/#/deploying-a-plain-http-registry)